Extraterritorial Application of SOX Whistleblower Law

 Some courts have held that SOX whistleblower protection does not apply extraterritorially, but in certain circumstances, the whistleblower protection provision of SOX can apply to covered employees working outside the United States.
 We prevailed in defeating a dispositive motion in a SOX case on the issue of extraterritoriality where the employee of a US public company worked abroad, but blew the whistle to senior management working in the US headquarters and where personnel in the US office played a role in the decision to terminate the whistleblower.

-Recently the Department of Labor Administrative Review Board issued a decision in Blanchard v.
+However, the ARB that served during the Obama Administration took a broader view of SOX extraterritorial jurisdiction and interpreted the scope of SOX protection in light of the purpose of the statute.
+In particular, the Obama-era ARB held in Blanchard v.
 Exelis Systems Corp., ARB No. 15-031, ALJ No. 2014-SOX-20 (ARB Aug.
-29, 2017), which provides a thorough analysis of why SOX whistleblower protection applies extraterritorially.
-The majority opinion found that Section 806 of SOX is a securities statute (not just an employment statute) and therefore there is no presumption limiting its application to U.S. territory.
+29, 2017) that Section 806 of SOX is a securities statute (not just an employment statute) and therefore there is no presumption limiting its application to U.S. territory.
 Judge Brown concluded: “It is by analyzing the Sarbanes-Oxley Act as a whole that one finds Congress’s intent to protect both domestic and foreign-based employees of U.S. domestic or foreign publicly traded companies who ‘blow the whistle’ on activity the employee reasonably believes violates one or more of the ‘predicate’ acts or provisions of Section 806, provided the alleged wrongdoing of which the employee complains involves U.S. domestic violations of the ‘predicate’ act or provision unless the ‘predicate’ act/provision itself extends its reach extraterritorially.”

 In January 2018, the Second Circuit affirmed the dismissal of a SOX whistleblower case where the plaintiff Paul Ulrich, a United States citizen who sometimes interacted with Moody’s United States managers, was an overseas permanent resident working for a foreign subsidiary of Moody’s, and the alleged wrongdoing and protected activity took place outside the United States.
 The non-precedential order in Ulrich v.
 Moody’s Corp. is available here.